CluedIn-io/CluedIn.Documentation/docs/200-kb/kb0011-configuration-migration.md

 ## Configuration migration

 ### Prerequisites
-- PowerShell Core
+- PowerShell Core / 7+
 - PowerShell 'CluedIn Product Toolkit' Module.
 Please reach out to CluedIn support to get this toolkit.
-- Service or Admin account to do the export and import
+- Service account to do the export and import (Script is provided in above toolkit)
 - Access to the front end, whether it's public facing or private facing

+{:.important}
+PowerShell Core does not work with PowerShell ISE.
+To replicate the ISE experience, please use Visual Studio Code.

 ### Guide
 The product toolkit supports a number of methods of transferring configuration from one environment to another.
 The main two methods are running locally on your desktop or using a pipeline platform such as Azure DevOps.